Ryhime/IndependentStudy/Experiments/Ideas.md

 # Simulation Ideas
 - Can get fancy like having some users have heavy loads all at once, some downloading files, etc.
 - Can also have QoS requirements which I think are already in Internet Topology Zoo
+- To get the average network metrics can use ARMA (Can also use ARMA-Conv for predictions then)
+- ARMA CONV IS PERFECT FOR THIS SCENARIO ALSO TRY WITH DIFFERENT GNNS THOUGH